Author: Michele at ScriptureStudy.Guide

 We see in the original Greek language, the phrase “touch not the unclean” actually means “do not attach yourself to that which is impure.”

 If we do not attach ourselves to (worship) the things of the world, God will receive us.
 That is His true Word.
 The verse says nothing about not eating certain foods, or physically touching something with our fingers or our tongue.
-To “attach ourselves to” is a spiritual act.
+To “attach ourselves to” is a spiritual act, and we are in a spiritual kingdom.

 Jesus’ Blood Sanctifies and Cleanses

 9 Then said he, Lo, I come to do thy will, O God.
-He taketh away the first, that he may establish the second.
-10 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.Hebrews 10:9-10
+He taketh away the first [covenant], that he may establish the second.
+10 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.Hebrews 10:9-10 (KJV)

 By God’s grace, we are saved through faith.
 There is no work that man can do to purify himself (Ephesians 2:8-9).